-• Shelters, type, location, and number of people that can be accommodated $\overline{}$ • School closures Prepare and maintain situation/resource display boards including: equipment use and availability, property damage, evacuation info, death count, etc. u Develop sources of information and assist the Planning/Intelligence Section Chief in collecting, organizing and analyzing data from the following all EOC Sections In conjunction with the Operations Section, develop a process for an authentication process in case of conflicting status reports on events Meet with the PIO to determine best methods for exchanging information and providing the PIO with situation information Provide information to the PIO for use in developing media and other briefings Determine weather conditions; current and upcoming.
-Keep up-to-date weather information posted Identify potential problem areas along evacuation routes In coordination with the Operations Section, estimate the number of people who will require transportation out of the risk areas.
-Coordinate with the Transportation Unit of the Logistics Section on transportation methods Prepare an evaluation of the disaster situation and a forecast on the potential course of the disaster event(s) at periodic intervals or upon request of the Planning/Intelligence Section Chief and the Operational Area Assist at planning meetings as required Develop backup procedures for information sharing in the event that network data links are interrupted (WebEOC) Develop a master list of all resources committed to the operation At the beginning of each Operational Period review previous information on the status of allocated resources to include: • New Purchases / Rentals • New Donations • New Supplies/Equipment / Facilities • Location of enroute resources and estimated time of arrival $\overline{}$ Current status of deployed resources u Meet with the Logistics Section Chief and identify current status of enroute resources; identify backlogs and delays Verify incoming information for posting to the Task Tracker Board in WebEOC Maintain a master list that captures date & time resources were acquired, type and category of acquired resources per NIMS classification guidelines, quantity, status / condition, destination and estimated time of arrival Prepare resource status / location reports for the Planning & Intelligences Section Chief prior to the Planning Meeting as part of the EOC Action Planning process.
-Reports should include resources committed and estimated time of arrival for resources enroute Archive all resource and status reports for use in developing After-Action Reports Provide input to the Documentation Unit Leader for the After-Action Report recommendations At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit Cor ition Successors nmunity Development - Housing & Homeless Services Manager nmunity Development - Associate Planner
+- □ Identify potential problem areas along evacuation routes - □ In coordination with the Operations Section, estimate the number of people who will require transportation out of the risk areas.
+Coordinate with the Transportation Unit of the Logistics Section on transportation methods - Prepare an evaluation of the disaster situation and a forecast on the potential course of the disaster event(s) at periodic intervals or upon request of the Planning/Intelligence Section Chief and the Operational Area - Assist at planning meetings as required - Develop backup procedures for information sharing in the event that network data links are interrupted (WebEOC) - Develop a master list of all resources committed to the operation - At the beginning of each Operational Period review previous information on the status of allocated resources to include: New Purchases / Rentals - New Donations - New Supplies/Equipment / Facilities - Location of enroute resources and estimated time of arrival - Current status of deployed resources - Meet with the Logistics Section Chief and identify current status of enroute resources; identify backlogs and delays - □ Verify incoming information for posting to the Task Tracker Board in WebEOC - Maintain a master list that captures date & time resources were acquired, type and category of acquired resources per NIMS classification guidelines, quantity, status / condition, destination and estimated time of arrival - Prepare resource status / location reports for the Planning & Intelligences Section Chief prior to the Planning Meeting as part of the EOC Action Planning process.
+Reports should include resources committed and estimated time of arrival for resources enroute

+- Archive all resource and status reports for use in developing After-Action Reports - □ Provide input to the Documentation Unit Leader for the After-Action Report recommendations - □ At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit

+Community Development - Housing & Homeless Services Manager Community Development - Associate Planner